cosmosclassroom/cosmosintheclassroom/src/hphys/8_electromagnetism/ps8.2_field-charge.md

 8. Field near a conducting sphere
   a.
 Outside: field and force point radially outward; inside: both are zero
   b.
 Field inside a conductor is zero because charges redistribute to cancel any internal field

+  ><b>Conceptual explanation:</b> In electrostatic equilibrium, any excess charge on a conductor resides distributed on its surface, and the charges arrange themselves so that the electric field inside is zero.
+This is why a test charge inside a conductor feels no force.